 Post Process Anti-Aliasing – TAA or AA-High

 Anti-Aliasing is used to remove jagged edges from surfaces.
 This setting has 4 different modes in Deathloop.
-Anti-Aliasing can be completely disabled, or it can be changed to AA Low, High, or Temporal Anti-Aliasing(TAA).
+Anti-Aliasing can be turned off, or it can be changed to AA Low, High, or Temporal Anti-Aliasing(TAA).
 We recommend using the TAA setting as it does not impact the performance and it greatly improves the image quality.
-Below are the comparison screenshots for all 3 Anti-Aliasing modes.
+The comparison images for each of the three anti-aliasing options are shown below.

 Sharpness Post Process – FidelityFX CAS